vvjn/GAFramework.jl/README.md

 [![Build Status](https://travis-ci.org/vvjn/GAFramework.jl.svg?branch=master)](https://travis-ci.org/vvjn/GAFramework.jl) [![Coverage Status](https://coveralls.io/repos/vvjn/GAFramework.jl/badge.svg?branch=master&service=github)](https://coveralls.io/github/vvjn/GAFramework.jl?branch=master) [![codecov.io](http://codecov.io/github/vvjn/GAFramework.jl/coverage.svg?branch=master)](http://codecov.io/github/vvjn/GAFramework.jl?branch=master)

-GAFramework is a framework for writing genetic algorithms in Julia that is very customizable.
-It supports multi-threading, which calculates crossovers and fitness values in parallel.
-It supports restarting the GA after running it.
+GAFramework is a framework for writing genetic algorithms in Julia.
+It supports parallelism by calculating crossovers and fitness using Julia's multi-threading capabilities.

+Since GAFramework stores the entire state of your genetic algorithm in an object, it allows you to save the entire state to file.
+It allows you to continue running your GA after you load your state from file or after you stop at a generation.
+It allows you to change parameters such as crossover/mutation parameters after you stop at a generation and then continue from where you stopped.

+GAFramework is replicable with respect to pseudo-randomness.
+So, if you specify a random number generator, GAFramework will fully replicate your GA run as long as the number of threads used is the same for both runs.

+GAFramework also contains a genetic algorithm implementation that "minimizes" any function `f : R^n -> R` over a box in a Coordinate space.

 ## Installation